Concordium/concordium-base/smart-contracts/docs/src/tutorials/piggy-bank/writing.rst

        _ctx: &impl HasReceiveContext,
        state: &mut PiggyBankState,
    ) -> ReceiveResult<A> {
+       todo!("Implement")
    }

 Here we make sure the contract name matches the one we use for the |init|_ macro and we name this ``receive``-function ``"insert"``.
+The function will not need to use the context ``_ctx``, so by convention, we make sure to prefix the argument with ``_``.

-In the function body we have to make sure the piggy bank is still intact.
-The smart contract should reject any calls trying to call insert if the piggy bank was smashed:
+In the function body we have to make sure the piggy bank is still intact, the smart contract should reject any messages if the piggy bank is smashed:

 .. code-block:: rust